Two-step orthogonal-state-based protocol of quantum secure direct communication with the help of order-rearrangement technique: acknowledgment

 \section{acknowledgment}

-AP thanks Department of Science and Technology (DST), India for support provided through the DST project No. SR/S2/LOP-0012/2010 and he also thanks the Operational Program Education for Competitiveness - European Social Fund project CZ.1.07/2.3.00/20.0017 of the Ministry of Education, Youth and Sports of the Czech Republic.
+PY thanks the Raman Research Institute, Bangalore, India for a student fellowship, during which most of this work was completed.
+AP and RS thank Department of Science and Technology (DST), India for support provided through projects SR/S2/LOP-0012/2010 and SR/S2/LOP-02/2012, respectively.
+AP also thanks the Operational Program Education for Competitiveness - European Social Fund project CZ.1.07/2.3.00/20.0017 of the Ministry of Education, Youth and Sports of the Czech Republic.